ken133-dev/GabayBarangay1/DEMO_GUIDE.md

-# TheyCare Portal: Presentation and Demo Guide
+# Gabay Barangay: Presentation and Demo Guide

-This guide provides a comprehensive walkthrough for presenting and demoing the TheyCare Portal system.
+This guide provides a comprehensive walkthrough for presenting and demoing the Gabay Barangay system.
 It covers key features, a suggested demo flow, and a special focus on showcasing the Progressive Web App (PWA) functionality.

 ## 1. Introduction

 **(Start with a brief, engaging introduction about the project.)**

 "Good day, everyone.
-Today, I'm excited to present TheyCare Portal, a comprehensive Barangay Management System designed to streamline and modernize local government services.
+Today, I'm excited to present Gabay Barangay, a comprehensive Barangay Management System designed to streamline and modernize local government services.
 Our goal with this project is to empower barangay officials, healthcare workers, and community leaders with a centralized platform to manage health services, daycare operations, and youth engagement programs efficiently.

-TheyCare Portal is a full-stack application built with a modern tech stack, featuring a user-friendly React frontend and a robust Node.js backend.
+Gabay Barangay is a full-stack application built with a modern tech stack, featuring a user-friendly React frontend and a robust Node.js backend.
 It's designed to be accessible, secure, and reliable, with a key feature being its Progressive Web App (PWA) capabilities, which I'll be showcasing today."

 ## 2. Key Features to Showcase